Why Resistance Training Is Vitally Important For The Elderly

 Regardless of how old you are, a proper diet and frequent exercising are the foundational components which helps you live a longer healthier life.

-The reason being that hip replacement surgeries now being performed on those who are as young as 40, which is traditionally considered an older persons issue.
+The reason being, hip replacement surgeries now being performed on those who are as young as 40, which is traditionally considered an older persons issue.

-These are the consequences and needs to consider, and the potential price that one may pay when aging, which can usually be cured by a stringent diet and a strength training program.
+These are the consequences and needs to consider, and the potential price to pay when aging, which can usually be cured by a stringent diet and a strength training program.

 The Intake Of Protein